rn-taiga/other-people-projects/README.md

 This code is meant to simulate the state of an AVR microprocessor like the ATmega 328 or similar.

 <b>[Staapl](http://zwizwa.be/staapl/staapl.html)</b><br>
-TStaapl is a macro assembler on steroids for PIC18F microcontrollers.
+Staapl is a macro assembler on steroids for PIC18F microcontrollers.
 It can be used for writing firmware optimized for size.
 It goes where C can’t go, and where assembler would be too complicated.
 It is based on Racket Scheme (code generator) and Forth (low-level language and machine model).